ninewise/dissertation/umgap/paper.md

 loaded in process memory, but UMGAP can also operate with an on-disk index and very little memory at the cost of performance.

 The FST maps each peptide extracted from a UniProt protein to the NCBI Taxonomy Identifier (an integer) of the LCA\* associated with the peptide.
 It is a flow graph whose edges are labeled with amino acids and integers.
 Peptides are matched by following the path of their amino acid sequence.
-The sum of the integers along this path corresponds the identifier of the LCA\*.
+The sum of the integers along this path corresponds to the identifier of the LCA\*.
 Where tries are ordered tree data structures that take advantage of common prefixes to reduce the memory footprint, FSTs are even more compressed by taking both common prefixes and suffixes into account (Figure \ref{fst}).

 ![Finite state transducer mapping all weekdays to their index number (Monday $=1$, Tuesday $=2$, ...).
 Integer labels are not shown on edges with zero weight.
 Adding weights along the path spelled by the letters of the word Thursday, from the initial state on the left (indicated by a triangle) to the final state on the right (indicated by a double circle), yields $2+1+1 = 4$.
 So, Thursday is the fourth day in the week.\label{fst}](figures/day-index/figure.svg)